 Not everyone, however, is convinced.
 A lot of people argue you need to celebrate difference to promote change and set clear expectations for staff around discrimination.

-Darren Otten, general manager of employer partnerships at MAX, works with some of the country’s biggest employers to support their diversity initiatives.
-He says businesses should do what works for them.
+Vanessa Armstrong, a National Operations Manager Employer-Partnerships at MAX, works with some of the country’s biggest employers to support their diversity initiatives.
+She says businesses should do what works for them.